All Products

 Effective period

-After you modify a VPN gateway and submit the order, the system bills the VPN gateway based on the new configuration.
-For more information, see Billing overview.
+After submitting a specification change order, the system bills based on the new configuration.
+For more information, see Billing.

 1. Log on to the VPN Gateway console.

-2. In the top navigation bar, select the region in which the VPN gateway resides.
+2. In the top navigation bar, select the region where the VPN gateway instance resides.

-3. On the VPN Gateways page, find the VPN gateway that you want to upgrade and click Upgrade in the Bandwidth column.
+3. On the VPN Gateways page, find the target VPN gateway instance and click Upgrade in the Bandwidth column.

-5. In the Terms of Service section, read and select the check box to agree to the Terms of Service, click Buy Now, and then complete the payment.
+5. In the Terms of Service section, read and select the terms of service.
+Then, click Buy Now and complete the payment.

 Downgrade